debops/debops/docs/defaults-configuration.rst

   - an email address: ``[ 'email:root@example.org', 'EMAIL:staff@example.com' ]``

-  If an element of the list does not specify its type, it will not be included in the certificate request.
+  If an element of the list does not specify it's type, it will not be included in the certificate request.
 Different element types can be used in the same list.